-In recent discussions about the scheme, GPCE proposed allowing practices to use the funding to cover short-term sickness absence of GPs.
+In discussions about the scheme, GPCE proposed allowing practices to use the funding to cover short-term sickness absence of GPs.
 This was rejected by NHSE on the basis that this cost is currently met by the employer.
 Using funding from the practice level

 reimbursement scheme in this way would limit the number of additional GPs or sessions which could be secured by the funding.